 Business intelligence for small companies generates a number of issues that have to be addressed.
-If you don’t, you will never be able to benefit fully from its advantages.
+So, if you don’t, you will never be able to benefit fully from its advantages.
 Consider some major problems:

-Business intelligence applications need data to work.
+Business intelligence for small companies applications need data to work.
 However, it cannot be just any data.
 For instance, if you keep your customer records and entries in various places and in different formats, probably it won’t be sufficient to work on it.
-It has to be appropriately structured first.
+Therefore, it has to be appropriately structured first.
 And this is a job for the big data scientists and business intelligence professionals.

 LACK OF KNOW-HOW

 The research we cited earlier showed that fewer than 15% of respondent organizations had a Chief Data Officer, and only about 10% had a Chief Analytics Officer.
 Perhaps, the situation looks even worse when you think of SMEs.
 Therefore, even if you did implement business intelligence into your business, you probably wouldn’t see much difference without trained specialists.
 BI is not a magic wand.
-It requires experienced professionals who know how to operate BI applications and programs.
+In other words, it requires experienced professionals who know how to operate BI applications and programs.

 Finally, one of the significant issues you have to address is costs.
 The truth is, implementing business intelligence is costly.
 Sometimes less (when ready-made programs can be used to achieve your goals), sometimes more (when the application has to be made for you from scratch), but it always requires significant financial resources, especially at the beginning.
 There is also a bright side.
 Once it’s done, a business intelligence algorithm can work for you almost without end.
 All you have to do is to adjust it to your current needs.